phillipjenks/2DSearchTree/README.md

 // Clears the tree of all values void clear();

-// Given a test comparison object, returns a set of values belonging to nodes whose search space overlaps (as defined by the predicate)
+// Given a test comparison object, returns a set of values belonging to nodes whose search spaces
-// with the input search space
+// overlap (as defined by the predicate) with the input search space
 // inputs:
 // 		Node comparison object
 std::set<Value> getNearbyValues(const NodeCompare&) const;